 - Fold down the top flap over the end.
 (Re-apply glue if necessary.)

 - If the paper wrap extends below the bottom surface of the block, trim flush with sharp knife to complete.

 Note: Spend some time studying older photos of lumber loads on standard flatcars or this actual Conrail reference guide to see how the bundles are staggered and strapped together.
-In the model world, the load is all glued together, but in the real world it’s all held together with strapping, so the bundles are staggered so that bundles beside each other are connected by being strapped to the one above or below.
+In the model world, the load is all glued together, but in the real world it’s all held together with strapping, so the bundles are staggered so that bundles beside each other are connected by being strapped to the one above or below in order to unitize the load.
 At minimum, each end of any bundle should be strapped to one above or below it.

 For modern centre-beam cars, the central truss structure and ratchet & cable tie downs standard to the car means the bundles can be stacked and secured with no staggering, although some staggering may still occur when different lengths of lumber are included in the same load.

 - Cut the bearing pieces for the bottom of the load, short spacers for between the rows and longer ones for between the halves of the stack from scale strip wood.
 I used 2×6 strip wood for my spacers, but mills might use various stud sizes from 2x4s to 4x4s.
 The diagrams in the Conrail reference guide linked above show either 2×4 or 2×6 pieces as standard to use for these spacers.

 The bearing pieces (bottom spacers) should be the width of the car.
 Short spacers between levels can be just the width of the lumber bundle.
 The vertical stabilizers/spacers should be about 10 1/2 scale feet, or a little taller than the stack of bundles.

 - Glue the small spacers to the bottoms of the lumber bundles with white glue, except for the bottom row which should rest on the longer bearing pieces.